How to Light Your Garden

 While we said earlier that lampposts aren’t the best for lighting up most garden paths, they are great for lighting up a patio.
 A lamppost at each outer edge of the patio works perfectly.

 Most of the time, a patio will begin from one of your home’s entrances or walls and stretch out toward the central region of the garden.
 You should place the lampposts on the sides nearest the garden and light up the area closer to the home with hanging or pendant lights.
 You can also use porch lights and spotlights when the aesthetic fits.

-If you really want to make your patio look amazing, consider using some small lamps or candles on the banister if there is one.
+If you really want to make your patio look amazing, consider using some small lamps or candles on the banister if there is one and add some subtle wall lamps.
 This will further improve the ambiance and potentially bring about a more restful or even romantic vibe.

 As you plan out your garden lighting, be sure to include security as a factors to consider.
 The garden is a great place to relax, even at night.
 However, you still need to be able to see in any possible direction that a trespasser could come from.

 Obviously, the best way to ensure your own lighting security is through porch lights and spotlights.
 You can set them up with dimmers so that you can adjust them depending on whether you are inside or outside.
 When you’re inside, these security lights should be bright enough that you would easily spot anyone in your garden or around your home when they shouldn’t be.
 Motion sensor lights are another good security measure.

 Ensure that your lighting doesn’t reach your neighbor’s property either.
 Security is important, but so is neighbourly etiquette!

 Now you know how to efficiently light your garden!
 As always there are many ways to design aesthetically pleasing garden lighting, so feel free to try out patterns of your own.
 Have a go using our tips and see what you end up with!